Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/fragmentations/reference.md

 Reference fragmentation will create fragments based on a provided property path defined as `tree:fragmentationPath`.
 When no fragmentationPath is defined, "rdf:type" is used by default.
+A `tree:fragmentationKey` can be used to customize the request parameter key.
+This is useful when nesting multiple reference fragmentations.
+You can have a fragment that looks like this http://{hostname}/{collection}/{view}?type={a-type}&version={a-version}.
 This allows you to fragment the data on references.

 ## Properties